Our program is also nationally recognized by U.S. News & World Report

 She also completed a master’s degree in clinical research at the Institute for Clinical Research and Health Policy Studies at Tufts University in Boston, and served as an assistant professor in pediatrics at Massachusetts General Hospital for Children/Harvard Medical School.
 Dr Muñiz-Crim has a special interest in the diagnosis and treatment of inflammatory bowel disease, celiac disease, feeding disorders, and gastrointestinal dysmotility.
 Dr. Muñiz Crim is board certified in pediatrics and pediatric gastroenterology.

-Dr. Caicedo is a member of the Division of Gastroenterology at Miami Children’s Hospital.
-He received his medical degree at the Pontifical Catholic University of Ecuador and served his pediatric residency at Miami Children’s Hospital.
+Dr. Caicedo is a member of the Division of Gastroenterology at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+He received his medical degree at the Pontifical Catholic University of Ecuador and served his pediatric residency at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 Dr. Caicedo completed a pediatric gastroenterology and nutrition fellowship at The Johns Hopkins University, where he focused on research related to obesity, appetite control and bariatric surgery.

 He is Board Certified and a member of the American Academy of Pediatrics and the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition.